 All Borderland Theater performances are at the ZUZI’s Theater 738 5th Avenue, a dreary old place in serious need of renovation.

-The Tucson Boy's Chorus is celebrating its 76 year.
+The Tucson Boy’s Chorus was established in 1939.
 Operating at several venues throughout the year, they are a Tucson hallmark.
-Christmas at San Xavier is remarkable, if you can get tickets.
+Christmas at San Xavier is remarkable if you can get tickets.

 Now showing solely on campus at Centennial Hall for 2015-16.
 Broadway in Tucson brings Broadway to you.
 Beauty & The Beast; Flashdance; Guys & Dolls; and many of Broadway’s other most popular shows.

-Large amphitheatre for sports and concerts and lounge for smaller acts.
-Top rated hotel.
+Large amphitheater for sports and concerts and lounge for smaller acts.
+Top-rated hotel.

 The Civic Orchestra of Tucson is a 60-piece volunteer community orchestra presenting concerts to residents of Tucson and Southern Arizona.